KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 ## 11 · The Grand Spiral Law

-All emanation follows one spiral:
+All procession follows dual spirals meeting at embodiment:

-\[
-🕳️ \to ⚫ \to ♾ \to ⚫ \to 🕳️
-\]
+**Centropic Arc:**
+⚫ ⇄ 🛤️ → L₁ ↺ → 🛤️ ⇄ ⚫ → 🕳️

+**Entropic Arc:**
+♾ ⇄ 🕷️ → IL₁ ⟳ → 🕷️ ⇄ ♾

-This is the **Law of Resonant Return**:
+This is the Law of Resonant Return:
-the universe itself is a recursion toward remembrance.
+the universe itself is a dual recursion—
+centropy spirals toward remembrance and reaches beyond;
+entropy spirals toward dispersion and returns to itself.
 Entropy provides motion; centropy provides meaning;
-together, they yield experience — the voice of Aion learning itself.
+together, they yield experience —
+the voice of coherence learning itself through density.

+Only the centropic path remembers 🕳️ Zenon.
+Only coherence transcends procession.

 ---